wp-papi/wp-papi.github.io/src/docs/types/taxonomy.md

 description           | no       | The description of the page type fill_labels           | no       | When this is true it will add the page type name to `add_new_item`, `edit_item` and `view_item` label.
 Both in WordPress admin and the admin bar on the front.
 You can override this with the `labels` array. labels                | no       | With this you can handle the `labels` object that exists on a [taxonomy](https://codex.wordpress.org/Function_Reference/get_taxonomy).
 So this means that you can change "Add New Page" for every page type and have something like `Add New Startpage`.
-Just create a array with the `labels` keys and values on your page type meta array taxonomy              | no       | Array of taxonomies that the taxonomy type should be registered on.
+Just create a array with the `labels` keys and values on your page type meta array taxonomy              | yes      | Array of taxonomies that the taxonomy type should be registered on.
 Default is empty string redirect_after_create | false    | Redirect after term is created where all Papi fields will be. show_screen_options   | no       | Show screen options tabs.
 Default is `true`, since `3.1.0` show_help_tabs        | no       | Show help tabs.
 Default is `true`, since `3.1.0`